 In a 2015 study, the symptoms of post-concussion syndrome and whiplash associated disorder were compared, and the role of the cervical spine was examined in brain traumas.
 Below we will tell you exactly what you need to know about these potential injuries.

 A concussion can occur when a full body hit causes the head to move quickly back and forth; a concussion can also be caused by a blow, jolt, or even a bump, to the head.
+This means that even a fall on your butt can jolt the head enough to develop a concussion.
 If the head is impacted with a force of 95 gs, there is the possibility of concussion.
 For the most part, concussion symptoms resolve within 7-10 days, however, 10-15% of concussion patients develop persistent symptoms that last weeks, months, or even years after the injury.
 While there are a number of classifications, post-concussion syndrome, or PCS, is defined as the persistence of 3 or more symptoms for at least 4 weeks following a minor head injury.